• Skip to primary navigation

 California Physical Therapy CEU Requirements

-From the California Physical Therapy Practice Act Website: (source)
+From the California Physical Therapy Practice Act Website: (CA source)

-Continuing competency hours must be earned during the renewal period.
-Your renewal period begins the day after your license expires or issue date and ends on your expiration date.
-For example, if your license expires on September 30, 2011, your continuing competency hours must be completed during the period October 1, 2009 – September 30, 2011.
+You must complete your continuing competency hours during the renewal period.
+Your renewal period begins two years before the day after your license expires and ends on your expiration date.
+For example, if your license expires on September 30, 2021, you must complete your continuing competency hours during the period of October 1, 2019 – September 30, 2021.

 • New Licensees If you are in your first 13-24 months of licensure in California and renewing your license for the first time, use this chart to help you determine the number of continuing competency hours required (if you are not a new licensee use the chart below under NOT a New Licensee).